 Proof of identification is needed.
 Locals can present their ID, drivers license or passport.
 Foreigners should have their passports with them (or at least know your passport number).

-We stopped at Jacks Picnic Site for a rest, leg stretch, bathroom break and some snacks.
+We stop at Jacks Picnic Site for leg stretches, bathroom breaks and some snacks.
 The picnic site is a fenced off area within the Park so you can exit the vehicle without worry.
 There is also a map of the Park where you can place magnetics of the different animals at the locations you saw them, and look for the sighting locations of animals you want to see.

-Staying true to its name, elephants were seen throughout the Park.
+Staying true to its name, elephants are seen throughout the Park.
 The watering holes are always the best places for animal sightings, especially Harpoor Dam.

 Addo main gate and camp

-Travelling from the south means you reach the main camp around lunch time.
+Like we said before, travelling from the south gate northwards means you reach the main camp around lunch time.
 The Cattle Baron is the restaurant on site where you can enjoy a meal if you haven’t brought food along with you.
 There is also a shop where you can buy snacks and souvenirs.

 The Interpretive Centre provides information on the area and animals of the Park.
 Game drives are booked in the reception area of this centre.
 We joined a game drive and had some lovely sightings.
 There was a snake that had been captured and it was released in the beginning of the game drive.
 This experience was very cool as we had a mini information session on snakes in the area.

-Addo is host to many animal species – over 400 bird species, almost 100 mammal species, and a variety of reptiles and fish.
+Addo hosts a great variety of animal species so no matter what kind of animal you love, it is bound to be there.
+The park has over 400 bird species, almost 100 mammal species, and different reptiles and fish.
 Some animals, like the zebra, are very comfortable with cars in close proximity to them.
 They even seem to pose for you and, in our opinion, are incredibly photogenic 😉

-Addrelin Addo is nearby.
-Here you can go down the highest and fastest double zip line in South Africa, get your adrenalin rush on the giant swing, or canoe on the Sundays River.
+Addrelin Addo: you can go down the highest and fastest double zip line in South Africa, get your adrenalin rush on the giant swing, or canoe on the Sundays River.

-Addo Wildlife centre is also close.
-Enjoy a meal here after a walk through the wildlife centre and learning about the various animals.
+Addo Wildlife: enjoy a meal here after a walk through the wildlife centre, learning about the various animals.